-5. Likelihood improvements for segmented sensors
+97 5.
+Likelihood improvements for segmented sensors

 Figure 4 shows that the increase in reconstruction performance for the D-Egg seems to be attributed mostly to its larger total photocathode area.
-Thus, we investigate the details of the SPLINE-RECO reconstruction.
+Thus, we investigate the details of the SPLINE-RECO reconstruction, which is developed for IceCube and not optimized for segmented sensors, and thus it may not exploit the full potential of highly segmented detector configuration.
 Developed for IceCube, the here used likelihood is not optimized for segmented sensors, and thus it does not exploit their full potential.
-The likelihood is given by [9]:
+The likelihood is given by:

-$$L = \prod{j=1}^{N{DOM}} N \cdot p_j(t_j) \cdot (1 - P_j(t_1))^{N-1}$$ (1)
+$$L = \prod{j=1}^{N{DOM}} N \cdot p_j(t_j) \cdot (1 - P_j(t_1))^{N-1}$$ (5.1)

-In the above equation, N stands for the number of hits on a certain optical module, p_i and P_i are the time residual pdf and cumulative density function for the hit DOM and t_i is the time of the first hit of the given DOM.
-Contours of this likelihood function can be seen in Figure 5.
-This simplified example illustrates the likelihood space for a single module, placed in the middle of the individual figures.
-A muon track crosses the plane of the figure orthogonal in 120 m distance.
-In this example, the sensor detects 20 photo electrons with arrival times given by the time residual pdf.
-The 1σ contour for the likelihood developed for the IceCube DOM is shown with the two circles with the red color.
-As it can be seen, the direction of the individual PMT imposes only very small constraints on the red likelihood contour.
-As a reason, we suspect the importance of the late photo electrons in the arrival time distribution.
-In the current approach, the likelihood is constructed by the use of the timing of the first photo electron and the number of total hits, but does not account for the timing of later photo electrons.
-Extending equation 1 to include the arrival times of all photo electrons can improve the likelihood.
-This new likelihood is illustrated in the example in Figure 5 with the blue contours.
-It allows for a more precise determination of the track position, which in total will most likely lead to a better angular resolution of the overall reconstruction algorithm.
-The IceCube-Gen2 collaboration is currently working on a reconstruction implementing this approach.
+In the above equation, N stands for the number of hits on a certain optical module, $p_i$ and $P_i$ are 104 the time residual pdf and cdf for the hit DOM and $t_i$ is the time of the first hit of the given DOM.
+105 Contours of this likelihood function can be seen in figure 5.
+This simplified example illustrates 106 the likelihood space for a single module, placed in the middle of the individual figures.
+A muon 107 track crosses the plane of the figure orthogonal in 120 m distance with an expectation of 20 pho-108 toelectrons, and $1\sigma$ likelihood contours are indicated.
+The likelihood developed for the IceCube 109 DOM is shown with the red color.
+As it can be seen, it is rather agnostic to the direction of the 110 individual PMT and imposes only very small constraints on the likelihood contour.
+As a reason, 111 we suspect the importance of the late photons in the arrival time distribution, which are not well 112 considered in the current approach, as it focuses on the unscattered photons from the Cherenkov 113 cone of the track.
+However if their timing is considered, these late, scattered photons can contribute 114 significantly to constraining the likelihood.
+Extending equation 5.1 and rewriting it including the 115 arrival times of late photons can improve the likelihood, as it is illustrated in the example.
+The 116 IceCube-Gen2 collaboration is currently working on a reconstruction implementing this approach, 117 yet it is not production ready at the time of this work.
+118 119

-6. Veto performance
+120 6.
+Veto performance

 An effective method to select an all flavor neutrino sample with high purity and full sky acceptance is the implementation of a veto: Using the outer strings and top and bottom layer of optical modules, incoming muon tracks can be tagged and removed from such a sample.
-The method has been proven successful and lead to the discovery of the extraterrestrial neutrino flux [2].
-The method has been applied and studied for IceCube-Gen2 [10].
+The method has been proven successful and lead to the discovery of the extraterrestrial neutrino flux[3].

+The method has been applied and studied for IceCube-Gen2[11].
 In the context of this proceedings we are investigating the impact of D-Egg on the efficiency of the veto algorithm.
-An important parameter of the current algorithm is the veto threshold, which is the charge required in the veto region to trigger the veto, which is currently set to 3 PEs.
-Since the D-Egg has an upward facing PMT, we expect a higher performance for downward going cosmic ray muon tracks.
-Due to the D-Eggs larger photo cathode, we also expect a higher probability to detect charge in the veto region
+An important parameter of the current algorithm is the veto threshold, which is the charge required in the veto region to trigger the veto, which is currently set to 3 PE.
+Since the D-Egg has an upward facing PMT, we expect a higher performance for down-going cosmic ray muon tracks.
+Due to the D-Eggs